gordonwatts/atlas-plot-agent/notebooks/adl-benchmarks/README.md

   - o4-mini: forgets the flatten in question 6
   - gpt5-nano: inserts the b-tag tool stuff, but as a comment, not as actual code.
   - I'm guessing the others have problems - but we need to run them to see!
 I just couldn't identify issues I'd seen previously.

+**Open Source Models**: Added a few OSS models run on `together.ai`.
+The results are about what you expect, though they seem cheaper than the `openai`.
+But we need an independent way of evaluating this.